Find Nursing Colleges

 • Licensed Vocational Nurse (LVN)

-Job Outlook for Licensed Practical and Licensed Vocational Nurses
+Is There Going to be Demand for Licensed Practical and Licensed Vocational Nurses?

-In the United States, there were 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016.
+In 2016, there was an estimated number of 724,500 jobs in the United States for Licensed Practical or Licensed Vocational Nurse.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 88,900 new jobs for Licensed Practical or Licensed Vocational Nurse by 2026.
 Due to new job openings and attrition, there will be an average of 62,700 job openings in this field each year.

 undefined